apostrophecms/docs/docs/cookbook/html-conversion.md

 The `show.html` page will display each of the individual blog articles and will be based on the original HTML template `post.html` page.
 Like the other pages, we start by rendering the header fragment in the `beforeMain` block.
 If we look at the `post.html` page we can see that the header looks slightly different from the other pages.
 It contains metadata not found on the other pages.
 After setting up the main part of the page we will alter the `header.html` fragment to address this.

-Open the `post.html` template file and copy the "Post Content" section into the `main` block of the `show.html` page.
+Open the `post.html` template file and copy the `<!-- Post Content -->` section into the `main` block of the `show.html` page.
 All of the content in `p` tags can be deleted because we will replace it with the content added to the `main` area of our blog pieces.

 <AposCodeBlock>
 ::: v-pre